Brianali-codes/Portfolio-Hackathon/readme.md

 🤝 Connect With Me

-🎮 Discord: @brianali0834 📧
+- 🎮 Discord: @brianali0834 📧
-Email: brianali427@gmail.com
+- Email: brianali427@gmail.com
-📸 Instagram: @luh_bryxe
+- 📸 Instagram: @luh_bryxe
-💼 Looking for opportunities!
+- 💼 Looking for opportunities!

+This was a very fun project to build and it made me realize i could do some things without actually needing the power of javascript or frameworks, overal this also made me recall the core fundamentals of code and pushed me to my limits making me flexible.